 Choreographed by Helen Tamiris

-Images from "Negro Spirituals" (1928-32) choreographed by Helen Tamiris.
+Images of Ella Rosewood in "Negro Spirituals" (1928-32) choreographed by Helen Tamiris.
 Photos by Jaqlin Medlock.

 Go Down Moses (1932)

 Git on Board (1932)

 Joshua Fit the Battle of Jericho (1928)

 Staged from the Labanotation score by Elizabeth McPherson with permission of the Dance Notation Bureau

 Coached by Dianne McIntyre

 Notation score by Lucy Venable, 1967

 Music Traditional, arranged by Genevieve Pitot